mickeytheq/ZoopDocs/docs/shared/encountersetunrolling/EncounterSetUnrolling.md

 # Encounter set unrolling

+See [Card Quantity](../cardquantity/CardQuantity.md) for full details on how Zoop calculates card quantities.

 If you want Zoop to create multiple copies of a card when exporting you can take advantage of the encounter set number field in SE.
 Here’s an example

 ![image](https://github.com/mickeytheq/ZoopDocs/assets/42071167/7b971db5-836a-471a-8264-a8b310cb4309)